MichaelLELU/D365-PCF-MultiLookupParty/README.md

 The control supports existing parent records and selections made before the parent is saved for the first time.

+# Why this project?

+Dataverse already provides:

+- Lookup columns
+- Customer columns
+- PartyList columns
+- Native N:N relationships

+However, many business scenarios require something slightly different:

+- selecting records from different tables
+- storing additional information on the relationship
+- filtering by role
+- filtering by type
+- preserving selections before the parent record exists
+- using a modern multi-select UI

+This control fills that gap while remaining completely generic.

+No business logic is embedded in the code.

+Everything is configured through manifest properties.

 ## Features

 - Search two configurable Dataverse tables from one lookup-style field.